aaccioly-open-source/containers/README.md

 [Compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container applications.
 With Compose, you use a YAML file to configure your application's services, networks, and volumes.
 Then, with a single command, you can create and start all the services from your configuration.

-Podman supports the Compose specification through the `podman compose` command (or the standalone `podman-compose` tool).
+Podman supports the Compose specification through the `podman compose` command.

 ### Installing Podman Compose